jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 .. code-block:: vhdl

-   end component FIFO;
+   end component fifo;

    signal rd_en : std_logic;

 component_019
 #############

-This rule checks for comments at the end of the port and generic assignments in component declarations.
+This rule checks for comments at the end of the port and generic clauses in component declarations.
 These comments represent additional maintainence.
 They will be out of sync with the entity at some point.
 Refer to the entity for port types, port directions and purpose.